lincolnkinley/PointCloud_DynamicObjectFinder/README.md

 The configuration files are already set and tuned for our dataset, no need to change them

+First run all.launch located in the voxelizer node

-First run all.launch, then run the rosbag
+Then run the rosbag from the LIDAR_mapping_bicycle_pedestrian_detection dataset

 To properly visualize, open rviz and add a Point Cloud and a Marker Array